 In addition to being a chartered architect, Chris has an MSc in Project Management and believes strongly that the art of architecture requires excellent business skills in order to be realised.
-Chris is currently the International Vice President of the RIBA responsible for setting a strategy to grow into a global membership institution and to encourage more UK architects to seek work globally.
-Read more of Chris's thoughts via his twitter page.
+Chris was recently the International Vice President of the RIBA responsible for setting a strategy to grow into a global membership institution and to encourage more UK architects to seek work globally.
+Read more of Chris's thoughts via his blog page.

-I wanted to give an open honest account of my journey in Architecture and my hopes for the future.
-My career has been a fantastic random combination of meticulous planning and unforeseen events.
-Trying to make the most of the cards that are dealt and sometimes playing them at the right times.
+Chris mentors several students in the WW+P studio and also at the University of Westminster, he provides an open honest account of his journey in Architecture and his hopes for the future.
+Chris says "My career has been a fantastic random combination of meticulous planning and unforeseen events.
+Trying to make the most of the cards that have been dealt and sometimes playing them at the right times."